Federal Tax Benefits of Long-term Care Insurance

 Long -Term Care Insurance Premium Deductions for Individuals

 Individuals have two potential income tax deductions for Long-term Care Insurance premiums: itemized medical expenses and self-employed health insurance.
 The premiums would be treated as a medical expense for purposes of itemizing medical expenses, subject to the limits described below.
-The amount of premium paid for the coverage of the individual, spouse and dependents may be deducted to the extent that total medical expenses for such persons exceed 10% of adjusted gross income.
-In 2016, individuals age 65 and older the threshold is 7.5% of AGI for one last year.
+The amount of premium paid for the coverage of the individual, spouse and dependents may be deducted to the extent that total medical expenses for such persons exceed 7.5% of adjusted gross income.
 The annual limits on the deductible amount of long-term care premium for each covered person is age-based, as follows:

 MSA and HSA – Eligible LTCi premium is considered a qualified medical expense.
-IRC Section 213(a).
-If one spouse has the H.S.A., those funds can be used to pay age-based premium noted in above table for both spouses.
+IRC Section 223(d)(2)(A), 213(d)(D), IRC 213(d)(1)(D) If one spouse has the H.S.A., those funds can be used to pay age-based premium noted in above table for both spouses.
 Medicare premiums can be paid only from an account whose owner is 65 or older.

 Tax Information for Self-Employed Individuals

 Self-employed individuals, including sole proprietors, partners and more than 2% shareholders of an S-Corporation, are permitted to deduct 100% of the eligible, age based premium under tax qualified LTC plans.
 Qualified LTC Premiums are treated as health insurance premiums and are permitted to be deducted for the taxpayer, his spouse, and dependents.
 (IRC Section 162 (1)).

 2022 and 2023 Per Diem Indemnity Benefit Limitation